Skip to content

 • Uses the shared @incursa/ui-kit surface rather than ad hoc HTML.

-• Starts in a browse-first requirement index instead of a noisy card grid.
+• Starts in a browse-first requirement register with a persistent selected-requirement inspector.

 • Supports search plus All, Issues, Missing, Partial, and Covered filters.

-• Opens a requirement into a focused detail screen for editing.
+• Opens a requirement into a focused editing screen while keeping the standard JSON editor available.

 • Supports previous and next requirement navigation while staying in the detail screen.